laurent-martin/ets-to-homeassistant/README.md

 ## Custom method

-If No building with **Functions** was created in the project, then the tool cannot guess which set of Group Addresses refer to the same H.A. device.
+If No building with **Functions** was created in the project, then the tool cannot guess which set of Group Addresses refer to the same HA device.

 It is possible to add this information using the third argument (script) which can add missing information, based, for example, on group address name.